Hats-Protocol/hats-protocol/README.md

 Only a Hat's admin can mint its token to a wearer.

-To mint a Hat, the Hat's max supply must not have already been reached, the target wearer must not already wear the Hat, and the target wearer must be eligible for the hat.
+To mint a Hat, the Hat must be active, its max supply must not have already been reached, the target wearer must not already wear the Hat, and the target wearer must be eligible for the Hat.

 A Hat's admin can mint its token individually by calling `Hats.mintHat`.